approvals/ApprovalTests.Net.Json/readme.source.md

 ```

+### Change defaults at the verification level

+DateTime, Guid, and empty collection behavior can also be controlled at the verification level:

+snippet: ChangeDefaultsPerVerification

 ### Dates are scrubbed

 By default dates (`DateTime` and `DateTimeOffset`) are sanitized during verification.
 This is done by finding each date and taking a counter based that that specific date.
 That counter is then used replace the date values.
 This allows for repeatable tests when date values are changing.